|HI112||Europe Since the Seventeenth Century||A|

 - Modern European history and politics

-I have published five books and many articles on German history at the time of the world wars.
+I have published six books and many articles on German history at the time of the world wars.
 My third book, Hitler's African Victims (New York: Cambridge University Press, 2006 [hardcover] and 2008 [paperback]) was translated into French (2007) and German (2009).
 The book sparked an investigation by the German office for Nazi crimes, and I was interviewed for the documentary "Les 43 tirailleurs" (by Mireille Hannon) in 2010 and by C-SPAN's book TV program in September 2012.
 My fifth book, French Colonial Soldiers in German Captivity during World War II (Cambridge University Press, December 2014), deals with French colonial prisoners of war in German POW camps, 1940-45, examining the conditions of their captivity, the struggle of the German and French authorities for the loyalty of these prisoners, and the influence of the prisoners' experiences on the postwar move toward independence in the colonies.
 My next project deals with forbidden love relations of French prisoners of war and German women during the Second World War as well as with larger issues concerning POWs and civilian internees (legal, social, diplomatic, economic).

 In 2011, I identified an anonymous manuscript of a Senegalese soldier in German captivity as having been written by Léopold Sédar Senghor, the eminent French-Senegalese poet, cultural philosopher, and first president of the Republic of Senegal (1960-1980).
 The French newspaper Le Monde and the magazine Jeune Afrique interviewed me about this discovery, as did Colby Magazine and French journalist Ivan Amar (for Radio France Internationale).